TOTAL NUMBER OF NOMINEES: 147

 CRITERIA FOR NOMINATION:

-GLAAD Media Awards nominees are selected by Nominating Juries using the following four criteria:
+GLAAD Media Awards nominees are selected using the following four criteria:

-- Fair, Accurate and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender (LGBT) community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
-Inclusive means that the diversity of the LGBT community is represented.
+- Fair, Accurate, and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender community using broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
+Inclusive speaks to the importance of having the diversity of the LGBT community represented in our nominees.

 FACTS ABOUT THE NOMINEES: